-The risk of transmission of the virus is increased in a crew boat vs. a single scull, however, the normal distance between two rowers in a crew is over 1 m and by following the below guidelines below the risk of transmission is reduced.
+The risk of transmission of the virus is increased in a crew boat vs. a single scull, however, the normal distance between two rowers in a crew is over 1m and by following the below guidelines the risk of transmission is reduced.
 Clubs should phase the introduction of crew boats back into the club (as set out below) to help minimise the risk of transmission of the virus as the number of infections in the community decreases.

 Whilst it might be possible for multiple boats to be on the water at one time, boating times should be staggered so that no groups larger than 12 individuals are using the landing stages (or equivalent) at any given time.
-As much as possible, individuals should aim to maintain a minimum of a 2m social distance and different groups should stay separate.
 Crews should be conscious of the Government's new restrictions on group sizes when not taking part in rowing activity - e.g. a crew of eight should not socialise as a single group after the outing.